cregev/puppet-vault/README.md

 ####Private Classes

-* vault::config: Handles the configuration file.
+* vault::config: Handles the configuration for the init_style.
-* vault::install: Handles the packages.
+* vault::install: Handles the installation of directories,users,groups,config files ...
 * vault::service: Handles the service.